shadan1234/ClubHub/README.md

 ## Welcome to Club Hub Readme
 Club Hub is a club management app which is designed to solve the issue faced by students , club managers and the administration .
 A single comprehensive app which caters all the needs.

+## Idea
+I have built this app because I saw this issue of lack of exposure of clubs to college students.
+Many students miss out their passion and are not able to join the club which matches their passion .
+This app will help students as well as administration for a smoother flow.
+Students will have an overall idea about the club before joining it and they can see the various clubs which are present in their college.

+## Tech Stack
+- Frontend-> Flutter (Provider state management)
+- Backend -> MongoDb, Express.js ,Node.js ,Firebase

 ## What's Special

 Role based access control: User's can only access those features which are relevant to them .
 Based on their roles differnet functionality will be available.